Easy-Market/easymarketapi/README.md

   ####### Featured Items/Top Sellers<br>

   #### Top Categories
-  To make calls, the following keys are required:
+  To make calls, the following keys are required:<br>
   ```token``` See the section Making API Calls. <br>
   ```topcats``` This key should be added to the request URL without assigning it any value and assigned a value of ```1```.<br>
   ###### Sample call<br>